 In order to accommodate the increasing strength of students, the college is in need of more classrooms.
-The college also has plans for renovating the college gymnasium and library building.
-In order to improve the student- teacher ratio, the college has decided to send a request to the Directorate of Higher Education for filling up the vacant teaching positions at the same time appointing temporary teachers.
-The college has decided to send proposals for minor/ major research projects national/ international seminars.
+Hence, the college has decided to send a proposal for the construction of new classrooms to the management.
+In addition to this, the college also has plans for renovating the college gymnasium and library building.
+To ensure the security and safety of the campus, the installed CCTV cameras are to be upgraded to Audio- Visual (AV) enabled CCTVs as soon as possible.
+In order to improve the student- teacher ratio, the college has decided to send a request to the Directorate of Higher Education for filling up the vacant teaching positions.